Bezeram/Drone-Delivery/README.md

 1. Clone or download the zip
 2. Run the batch file in the scripts/ folder
-3. Open the .sln file and press F5 to run or press the Local Windows Debugger Button
+3. Open the .sln file in the build directory in the root and press F5 to run or press the Local Windows Debugger Button

 # Features